Mitigram/docker-compose-build/README.md

 Specifies the maximum age of the image since creation to decide whether it should be pushed or not.
-This is a safety measure to avoid pushing junk images that would have been built in the past.
+This is a safety measure to avoid pushing junk images that would have been built at a prior run of the script, but without the [`-p`](#flag--p-and-build_push-variable) flag.
 The default of `1200` seconds should work in most cases, but any negative value will turn this check off, meaning that all relevant images will be pushed, disregarding their age.

 ### `BUILD_COMPOSE_BIN` Variable